About

 Using glass as an art media presents special challenges.
 I am self taught, and in the years after closing the gallery I have learned many new techniques which I combine.
 The most exciting involve the use of a kiln to permanently fuse glass with additional color or to paint with hand mixed vitreous powdered paint.

 Fusing allows a style of coloring with bold areas of cut glass or a feeling of impressionism or pointillism using bits of smashed glass known as “frit”.
 It is fresh and bold or delicate without the use of outlines.
 An open flame allows more detailing by stretching and bending glass in a molten state, then it is all melted into the art.
-This technique is used in my jewelry, coasters, and panel accents.
+This technique is used in my jewelry, coasters, garden art and panel accents.

 Painting glass in the ancient traditional way is a freeing experience.
-After years of designing with hard brittle material, pushing the brush around allows a feeling of freedom and spontaneity, like watercolors.
+After years of designing with hard brittle material, pushing the brush around allows a feeling of freedom and spontaneity, like painting with watercolors.
 But unique to glass painting is the opportunity to also remove vitreous paint by scratching it away or pushing it around with rubber nibs and my own fabricated tools.
 Painting is done over a light box.
 It is then fired to 1250 degrees.